 Monique Guishard is a participatory action researcher, a de-colonial ethicist with expertise in using Brown feminist (Black, Latina, & indigenous feminist epistemologies) to theorize back to conventional research ethics frameworks.
 Monique is a community college professor committed to student-centered, culturally relevant, blended learning andragogy.
 Guishard is a member of the Bronx Community Research Review Board (BxCRRB) and a founding member of the Public Science Project.

 Shereen Inayatulla, Board Co-Chair (pronouns: they/she) is an Associate Professor of English at York College, CUNY in Jamaica, Queens.
 Her areas of research include Literacy Studies, Autoethnography, and Gender and Queer Theory.
 She is an active member of the York College Alliance for Gender and Sexual Equality as well as the LGBTQ Task Force and serves as the Writing Program Director.
 Her work has appeared in publications such as the Journal of Basic Writing, Changing English, and the Journal of Lesbian Studies.

-George Lam is an assistant professor of music at York College (CUNY), where he teaches courses in music theory and composition.
+George Lam is an assistant professor of music at York College, where he teaches courses in music theory and composition.
 George studied music at Boston University, the Peabody Conservatory, and Duke University, where he received his PhD.
-George is interested in works that intersect music, theater, and the documentary process, and current projects include Shrewsbury Fair for Oak Middle School in Shrewsbury, Massachusetts, and The Emigrants for the cello-percussion duo New Morse Code.
+George is interested in works that intersect music, theater, and the documentary process, and is currently working on The Emigrants, a documentary work for the cello-percussion duo New Morse Code.
 George Lam is the 2018 composer-in-residence at the Chautauqua Opera Company, and also serves as a co-artistic director of Rhymes With Opera, an NYC-based ensemble that commissions and produces new operas.